 You never know when they might appear.

-One of these problems is pool algae, especially mustard algae.
+One of these problems is pool algae, especially yellow mustard algae.

 This is a problem that most people fail to deal with.

 Some even fail to identify when they have algae in pool water.